For the kids: Brooklyn's BookCourt becomes more family friendly

 Americangirl.com for Events!

-- Films for families: The top 50 movies to watch as a family
+- The 50 best kids movies to watch as a family

-- Best things to do in NYC for kids this weekend
+- Best things to do with kids in NYC this weekend

 - Family attractions in NYC: The 50 best sights and attractions